reframejs/reframe/docs/usage-manual.md

 Your app is html-static when all your page configs have `renderHtmlAtBuildTime: true`.
 In that case,
-all HTMLs are rendered at build-time, your app consists of static assets only, no Node.js server is required, and your app can be statically served.
+all HTMLs are rendered at build-time, your app consists of static browser assets only, no Node.js server is required, and your app can be statically served.